svermaji/ResourceDownloader/README.md

 # ResourceDownloader
-Utility in Java 8+ to download files from internet or any public available url.
+Utility in Java 8+ to download files from an internet or any public available url.

 ###### Update on 13-Sep-2020<br>
  - Added status column in table
  - If file already exists downloading will be skipped
+ - Increased threading for over all tracking
+ - Enabling/Disabling controls based on tracking
+ - Try to delete incomplete/cancelled downloads
+ - Added application icon

 ###### Update on 10-Aug-2020<br>
  - Update config file and dispose method